 A hyped prospect early in his career, interest in George Springer rookie cards slowed over the years as the Houston Astros struggled.
 However, the pieces were clearly in place and Springer exploded as the team won their first World Series.
 Thanks to a record-tying five home runs in the 2017 series, Springer took MVP honors, pushing his early cards into the forefront of the hobby.
+He continues to help headline the team.

 While his most popular prospect cards came in 2010 and 2011 sets, the first George Springer rookie cards debuted during the 2014 season.
 It depends on the collector, but all of these releases are in demand.
 Helping value and interest in the long run, Springer is still in his prime and the Astros are set up for several years of title contention.